By Jami Mattox, 2005

-K’s Korner, located north of Bristow at the intersection of Highways 66 and 48, has been the site of many spooky happenings, according to employees.
+According to employees, K’s Korner, located north of Bristow at the intersection of Highways 66 and 48, has been the site of many spooky happenings.
 One former employee recalls an incident in which a ghost tried to help her with her nightly closing duties.
-“I was cleaning the bathroom, and the light just flicked off and the toilet flushed.
+“I was cleaning the bathroom, and the light just flicked off, and the toilet flushed.
 I ran out of there so fast.
 I couldn’t go back into the bathroom for two weeks.”

 Employees believe that the ghost may not be alone.
 “We think that there may be more than one ghost.
 We think there’s a ghost that’s kind of a jokester, and then one that may not be so nice.”

-In November 2004, Bristow resident Scott Lawrence, along with a team from the organization PROOF, set up audio and visual equipment after hours at K’s Korner to see if they could detect anything.
+In November 2004, Bristow resident Scott Lawrence and a team from the organization PROOF set up audio and visual equipment after hours at K’s Korner to see if they could detect anything.

 “Bluntly, I don’t believe that there is anything there,” says Lawrence.
 He also notes that it usually takes more than one visit to a site to determine if there are indeed spirits lurking on the premise.